What makes an effective manager? How does management theory relate to practice?

 Our BSc Business Management is based at our Colchester Campus.

 “I chose Essex Business School because of its reputation and choice of modules.
 I spent my third year on a placement with Samsung Electronics in the product management team.
-The experience has been invaluable and will put me in a better position when I graduate.”
+The experience has been invaluable for my career since I graduated.”